Alabama Civil Court Records

-Accessing Alabama Civil Court Records In-person
+How to Get Alabama Civil Court Records in Person

 Given the limitations on the management and dissemination of court records electronically, in-person record requests are better suited for accessing full court case information or restricted records.
 This typically requires that the requestor locate the record custodian and meet any necessary requirements unique to the judicial district.
 Generally, Alabama in-person court record requests proceed thus:

 To request a record, the requesting party must locate the record custodian which is typically the clerk of the court where the case was filed or heard.
 As per Alabama state laws, all court records are managed and issued by the court clerk of most courts in their respective jurisdiction.
 The location of a civil court record can be determined by verifying the most current status of the case or the type of complaint filed.

 As Alabama civil cases often begin from the probate, district or circuit court, requestors may proceed to query the aforementioned court in the judicial district in which the suit was filed.
 Additionally, probate and district courts do not have jurisdiction over selected cases.
 However, Alabama circuit courts are the state courts of general jurisdiction, and where the judgment of the case has been appealed, then the required record will likely be managed by the state civil appellate court or the Supreme court which serves as the court of last resort.
 The Alabama Judicial Circuits Map may be used to obtain information pertaining to court addresses and contact information of the various circuit court clerks across the state.